-To avoid a delay to learning, we advise that appeals are submitted within two weeks of a place being refused.
-We will endeavour to hear an appeal within one month of the date it is lodged.
+To avoid a delay to learning, we advise that appeals are submitted as soon as possible.
+We will endeavour to hear an appeal within 30 school days of the results date or the date it is lodged.

 Further information about the appeals process can be found on the Academy's website.